[HISTORY: Adopted City of Norwalk Common Council 4-23-2024.[1] Amendments noted where applicable.]

 A.

-The Deputy Counsel shall be appointed by the Mayor for a permanent full-time position, and said Deputy Corporation Counsel shall serve until such time as his successor is duly appointed and qualified, unless removed for just cause.
+The Deputy Corporation Counsel shall be appointed by the Mayor for a permanent full-time position, and shall serve until such time as their successor is duly appointed and qualified, unless removed for just cause.

 B.